csinva/csinva.github.io/_notes/ai/nlp.md

 {:toc}

-Some notes on natural language processing.
+Some notes on natural language processing, focused on modern improvements based on deep learning.

 # useful tools